 - An object of 0 dimensions is a location and may be represented as a point or topological node. - An object of 1 dimension has only length and no width.
 It may be represented as a geometric curve (line), or at certain scales as a point.
 It is called a boundary if it separates two zones and a limit if it is associated with only one object. - An object of 2 dimensions has a physical area and can describe a real world physical object in a 2 dimensional space.
 This is called a zone.
 It can be represented as a 0, 1 or 2 dimensional object dependent upon the scale of representation and portrayal.
 An object may actually have more than one spatial geometry associated with it to represent it at different scales. - An object of 3 dimensions has a physical volume and can describe a real world physical object in a 3 dimensional space.
 This is called a space.
 It can be represented as a 0, 1, 2 or 3 dimensional object dependent upon the scale of representation and portrayal.
 Sometimes the third dimension exists but it is only described as an attribute and is not portrayed.

 Figure 5 shows the four high level abstract Feature Type objects.
 From these objects derive all of the other object types in a Feature Catalogue.
-The attributes pertain to the types of conceptual objects, such as whether a point, line etc. is a real measured point, or whether it is a construction point or line.

 8 Photo from Library and Archives Canada, 1941